-I was approached recently by an organisation about whether I’d be interested in working for them.
+An organisation reached out to me about whether I would like to work for them.
 The focus of this post isn’t that company (hence I’ve not mentioned their name), but more about a set of experiences I’ve had when changing jobs and how I think they’re important to keep in mind, along with specific topics of interest you should look to include, when considering future opportunities.

 My current work situation